 - Factor loading analysis indicated that the following foods had the largest contribution to glycemic load dietary scores: Refined bread (positive; women and men); pastries (positive; women and men); fruit (positive; women and men)

-- Multivariate linear regression adjusted for age, leisure-time physical activity, educational level, smoking, alcohol consumption, dietary fiber, underreporting, and energy intakes did not find a significant association between tertile of dietary GI and body mass index for both men and women
+- Multivariate linear regression adjusted for age, leisure-time physical activity, educational level, smoking, alcohol consumption, dietary fiber, underreporting, and energy intakes did not find a significant association between tertile of dietary GI and BMI for both men and women

 - Multivariate linear regression adjusted for age, leisure-time physical activity, educational level, smoking, alcohol consumption, dietary fiber, underreporting and energy intakes did not find a significant association between tertile of GI factor score and BMI for men.
 Women in the second tertile of GI factor score had lower (β coefficient= -0.48 (95% CI: -0.848, -0.112) P=0.011) BMI compared to the first tertile.
 There was NS difference in BMI when comparing third and first tertile in women.

-After adjusting for energy intake, glycemic load was associated with reduced body mass index in this Mediterranean population.
+After adjusting for energy intake, glycemic load was associated with reduced BMI in this Mediterranean population.
 Underreporting did not explain this inverse relation, which was observed among subjects with plausible intakes.

 - From the methods section, the sampling strategy for the two surveys is unclear

 - Gender distribution of overall sample is not specified.
-The distribution of reported extreme body mass index, energy intake from original sample is not clear
+The distribution of reported extreme BMI, energy intake from original sample is not clear

 - Information regarding ethnicity or comorbid diseases is not given